MaxHilsdorf/music_search_chatbot/README.md

 # Music Search Chatbot

-A ChatGPT-based chatbot that recommends music to the user based on their interests.
+A ChatGPT-based chatbot that recommends music to the user based on their stated interests.

 ## Main Features
-* Obtain and discuss music recommendations through a natural conversation
+* Obtain and discuss music recommendations through a natural conversation.
-* Ask follow-up questions or change your mind about what music you want
+* Ask follow-up questions or change your mind about what music you want.
-* The chatbot searches a predefined and exchangable music database
+* The chatbot searches a predefined and exchangable music database.
+* If no music fits the request, the chatbot communicates that to the user.

 ## Conversation Flow
 1. "Receptionist" bot helps user to describe what music they are looking for.
-2. "Bouncer" closes the conversation when all has been said.
+2. "Bouncer" bot closes the conversation when all has been said.
 3. "Summarizer" bot summarizes the user request.
 4. "Search" bot searches the music database and identifies the best fits.
 5. "Recommender" bot presents recommendations and discusses them with the user.